 To suggest airily that this is a room "fix" is the meanest, most mocking, finger wagging hoax I can imagine.
 The fix is in, that much I know.
 The "fix" for this room is to make it a room belonging to someone else entirely.
 Someone who has control over their environment, either with money, or personnel, or lots and lots of free time.
 And the only people who really, truly deserve such rooms are the people who have none of those things and probably never will.

 I am old enough and formed enough to see beneath the veil of sexism.
 But the promise of symmetry and order in the home is a reckless pimp whose false betrothal lures me still.
-I'm am drawn to the airbrushed beauty of fruit bowls and thoughtful display, repurposed filing systems, boots and hats all in a row on up-cycled hooks made from doorknobs.
+I'm am drawn to the airbrushed beauty of fruit bowls and thoughtful display, repurposed filing systems, boots at attention and hats all in a row on up-cycled hooks made from doorknobs.